Bollack Netter and Co: Competition

 The firm's greatest victory was a double win at Fontainebleau (with lady racer Violette Morris at the wheel of the winning car), at the 1927 Bol d'Or.

 In 1928 a BNC finished in seventh place at Le Mans.
 At the 1929 Le Mans 24 hour race the manufacturer entered three cars.
 Two were powered by 995cc engines and retired from the race early on.
-The third was a 1500cc car and covered 88 laps before retiring: this car attracted attention for another reason, since it featured an imposing vertical radiator-grill at the front rather than a sloping grill of the style that by this time had become a standard feature of BNC track cars.
+The third was a 1500cc car and covered 88 laps before retiring: this car attracted attention for another reason, since it featured an imposing vertical radiator-grille at the front rather than a sloping grille of the style that by this time had become a standard feature of BNC track cars.

 In 1930, a B.N.C. won its class at the Spa 24 Hours race.
 The following year, while leading its class, the engine broke down a few hours before the finish and the car ended up in thirteenth place, with Arthur Duray and Charlier driving.
 B.N.C. cars are also still used in rallies.